 Nikole Hannah-Jones has spent years chronicling the way official policy has created—and maintains—racial segregation in housing and schools.
 Her deeply personal reports on the Black experience in America offer a compelling case for greater equity.
 She is editor of The 1619 Project: A New Origin Story, which includes essays exploring the legacy of slavery in present-day America, as well as poems and works of fiction illuminating key moments of oppression, struggle, and resistance.
 In a starred review, Booklist writes, “This visionary, meticulously produced, profound, and bedrock-shifting testament belongs in every library and on every reading list…[An] invaluable and galvanizing history . . . revelatory.”
-The project will also be adapted into a graphic novel and four publications for young readers.
+Recently, it was selected as one of Amazon’s best history books of the year, and soon it will be adapted into a graphic novel and four publications for young readers.

 Hannah-Jones earned the John Chancellor Award for Distinguished Journalism and was named Journalist of the Year by the National Association of Black Journalists and the Newswomen’s Club of New York.
 In 2020, she was inducted into the Society of American Historians and in 2021 she was named a member of the American Academy of Arts & Sciences.
 In 2016, Hannah-Jones co-founded the Ida B. Wells Society for Investigative Reporting, which seeks to increase the number of reporters and editors of color.
+Hannah-Jones is also the founder of the 1619 Freedom School, a free, afterschool literacy program in her hometown of Waterloo, Iowa.
 She holds a Master of Arts in Mass Communication from the University of North Carolina and earned her BA in History and African-American studies from the University of Notre Dame.

 “Nikole was awesome!
 Everyone really enjoyed her honesty and her ability to discuss a tough topic with ease.
 We had rave reviews about her and the event.”The United Way, Salt Lake City